-Addlestone will close at noon on certain days to allow time to prepare for, or to celebrate, the holidays.
+Addlestone will close at noon on certain days to allow time to prepare for, or to celebrate, holidays.

-Our curriculum includes as themes all Jewish holidays and Thanksgiving.
-Martin Luther King, Jr. Day and Presidents' Day are discussed in an age-appropriate manner.
+Our curriculum includes as themes all Jewish holidays, Thanksgiving.
+Martin Luther King, Jr. Day and Presidents' Day.
 Our curriculum does not include the following holidays: Halloween, Christmas, Valentine's Day, St. Patrick's Day, or Easter.